imisspotato/Midjourney-Display/README.md

 # Midjourney Display 🎨🖥️

-Midjourney Showcase is a futuristic, web-based gallery that showcases a mesmerizing collection of AI-generated images 🤖🎭.
+Midjourney Display is a futuristic, web-based gallery that showcases a mesmerizing collection of AI-generated images 🤖🎭.
 Immerse yourself in the extraordinary world of AI creativity with our interactive and vibrant platform!

+*Please note: Midjourney Display requires an active subscription to [Midjourney](https://www.midjourney.com/) in order to fully operate as an autonomous portfolio.*

 ## 🛠️ Prerequisites

 Before embarking on this setup journey, ensure that you have:

+- An active subscription to [Midjourney](https://www.midjourney.com/).
 - [Node.js](https://nodejs.org/en/download/) 🟩 (version 12.0.0 or higher) installed.
 - An account on [Discord](https://discord.com/) 🎙️.
 - Basic familiarity with JavaScript ☕ and React ⚛️.